JustinInCoding/BullseyeSwiftUI/README.md

 - use environment keypath(colorscheme) to make different opacity on rings view
 - use ZStack make the slider center in the vertical orientation
 - More Views and View Modifiers, Modify View Hierachy based on state, SwiftUI Animation, Avoiding Magic Number
+- Use .animation modifier to add animation to a view
+- Use WithAnimation to make all the views related to some trigger animated delightful
+- use enum as namespace to set constants value for avoiding the magic number

 ## Acknowledgements